huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/configuring-the-content/learn-sections.md

 # Learn sections
 **User**: Super Admin, Huma Support, Account Manager, Organisation Owner, Organisation Editor

-The Learn section provides patients with a repository of useful articles and other resources to educate and inform them so that they can better understand their symptoms or how to prepare for certain procedures, etc. You can build out your repository for each deployment with your own custom content or link out to useful content from the web.
+The Learn section provides patients with a repository of useful articles and other resources to educate and inform them so that they can better understand their symptoms or how to prepare for certain procedures, etc. You can build out your repository for each Deployment with your own custom content or link out to useful content from the web.

 Individual articles can also be added to the patient’s to-do list or as related content for tracking modules and questionnaires.